European champion in different years. European Football Championships: defend the title

 Coach: Danny Blind.

-At their debut European Championship in 1976, the Dutch won bronze, losing in the semi-finals to the Yugoslavs in extra time.
+At their debut European Championship in 1976, the Dutch won bronze, losing to the Yugoslavs in the semi-finals in extra time.

-The finest hour of the "orange" was the 1988 European Championship in Germany.
-Having defeated the USSR national team in the final, the Dutch became European champions.
+The Orange's finest hour was the 1988 European Championship in Germany.
+Having defeated the USSR team in the final, the Dutch became European champions.

-Since then, the Dutch team has been a regular participant in the final tournaments of the European Championship, in which they reached the semi-finals in 1992, 2000 and 2004.
-In 2008, the Dutch team lost in the quarter-finals to Russia after extra time, and did not qualify from the group stage at Euro 2012.
+Since then, the Dutch team has been a regular participant in the European Championship finals, reaching the semi-finals in 1992, 2000 and 2004.
+In 2008, the Dutch team lost to Russia in the quarterfinals in extra time, and did not make it out of the group at Euro 2012.
 In 2016, the Dutch team did not make it to the finals of the European Championship.

 Coach: Aage Hareide.

-The Danish national team has rich experience of participating in European championships.
-The Danes left the group on their debut final tournament in 1964, when they took fourth place, and in 1984 they reached the semi-finals again.
+The Danish national team has extensive experience in participating in European championships.
+The Danes left the group on their debut final tournament in 1964, when they took fourth place, and in 1984 they again reached the semi-finals.
 Since then, the Danish national team has not played in only one continental championship - in 2008.
-The high point of the national team was the 1992 tournament.
-The triumph in Sweden was notable for the fact that the Danes entered the championship at the very last moment instead of Yugoslavia, which was removed.
-In the group stage, England and France were defeated, and in the semi-final on penalties, the defending champions, the Dutch.
-In the final of the championship, the Danes defeated the Germans with a score of 2:0.
+The team's finest hour was the 1992 tournament.
+The triumph in Sweden was notable for the fact that the Danes entered the championship at the very last moment instead of the canceled Yugoslavia.
+England and France were defeated in the group stage, and the defending champions, the Dutch, were defeated on penalties in the semi-finals.
+In the championship final, the Danes defeated the Germans with a score of 2:0.

-In 2004, the Danish national team reached the quarter-finals, but conceded three goals early in the second half and recognized the superiority of the Czech Republic.
-The Danes did not make it to the 2008 European Championship, and they did not leave the group for Euro 2012, although they defeated the Netherlands in the first round.
+In 2004, the Danish team reached the quarter finals, but conceded three goals early in the second half and recognized the superiority of the Czech Republic.
+The Danes did not qualify for the 2008 European Championship, and did not make it out of the group at Euro 2012, although they beat the Netherlands in the first round.

 Coach: Michael Skibbe.

-For the first time, the Greek national team played at the European Championship in 1980 and scored only one point in three matches.
-The Greeks next played in the final tournament 24 years later.
-Under the direction of German coach Otto Rehhagel, the Greeks surpassed the wildest expectations and won the gold of Euro 2004.
-In the rank of champions at Euro 2008, the Greeks lost all three meetings group stage, and at Euro 2012 lost in the quarterfinals to the Germans.
+The Greek national team first played at the European Championships in 1980 and scored only one point in three matches.
+The next time the Greeks played in the final tournament was 24 years later.
+Under the leadership German coach Otto Rehhagel, the Greeks exceeded their wildest expectations and won gold at Euro 2004.
+As champions at Euro 2008, the Greeks lost all three matches group stage, and at Euro 2012 they lost to the Germans in the quarterfinals.

-In 2016, the Greek national team did not make it to the finals of the continental championship.
+In 2016, the Greek team did not make it to the finals of the continental championship.

-(Eng.
-UEFA European Championship) - the main competition of national teams, held under the auspices of UEFA.
+(English: UEFA European Championship) is the main competition of national teams, held under the auspices of UEFA.
 The competition has been held every 4 years since 1960.

-For the first time, the idea of holding a tournament for European national teams was put forward by the former Secretary General of the French Football Federation, Henri Delaunay, at one of the meetings of the International Football Federation (FIFA).
-But the idea did not find support due to the presence of problems in the organization of the world championships and the absence of a European regional federation.
+The idea of holding a tournament for European national teams was first put forward by the former Secretary General of the French Football Federation, Henri Delaunay, at one of the meetings of the International Football Federation (FIFA).
+But the idea did not find support due to problems in organizing the World Championships and the lack of a European regional federation.

 The turning point in the history of the creation of the European Championship occurred on May 27, 1952.
-At a meeting in Zurich, the leaders of the football federations of France, Italy and Belgium discussed the creation of the European Football Union.
-A year later, in Paris, at a meeting of 20 representatives of football federations, a committee was formed to prepare the founding conference of the European Football Union, which took place on June 15, 1954 in Basel.
+At a meeting in Zurich, the heads of the football federations of France, Italy and Belgium discussed the creation of the European Football Union.
+A year later in Paris, at a meeting of 20 representatives of football federations, a committee was formed to prepare the founding conference of the European Football Union, which took place on June 15, 1954 in Basel.
 It was attended by representatives of Austria, Belgium, Bulgaria, Great Britain, Hungary, East Germany, Denmark, Ireland, Spain, Italy, Luxembourg, the Netherlands, Norway, Portugal, Northern Ireland, USSR, Finland, France, Germany, Czechoslovakia, Switzerland, Sweden and Yugoslavia.
-At this council, a decision was made to create the European Union of Football Associations (UEFA).
-Ebbe Schwarz, chairman of the Danish Football Association, became the first president of UEFA.
+This council decided to create the European Union of Football Associations (UEFA).
+The first president of UEFA was the chairman of the Danish Football Association, Ebbe Schwartz.

-At a meeting of the UEFA executive committee on March 27, 1957 in Cologne, a project called the "European Cup of Nations" was put forward.
-On June 6, 1958, the draw for the first round of the Cup took place in the Travelers' Club of the Forest Hotel in Stockholm.
+At a meeting of the UEFA Executive Committee on March 27, 1957 in Cologne, a project called the “European Nations Cup” was put forward.
+On June 6, 1958, the draw for the first round of the Cup took place in the Travelers Club hall of the Forest Hotel in Stockholm.

 In 2016, the European Championship, which will be played from June 10 to July 10, will be held in France for a record third time.
-Before that, only Belgium and Italy took the final stage of the European championship more than once.
-The fifteenth European Championship will be the first tournament in the final stage of which 24 teams will play.
+Before this, only Belgium and Italy hosted the final stage of the European Championship more than once.
+The fifteenth European Championship will be the first tournament in which 24 teams will play in the final stage.
 53 teams will play in the qualifying stage.
-Matches of the final stage of Euro 2016 will be held at 10 stadiums: in Bordeaux, Lance, Lille, Lyon, Marseille, Nice, Paris, Saint-Denis, Saint-Etienne and Toulouse.
+The Euro 2016 final matches will be held at 10 stadiums: Bordeaux, Lens, Lille, Lyon, Marseille, Nice, Paris, Saint-Denis, Saint-Etienne and Toulouse.

 The qualifying round begins after the end of the World Championship and lasts two years until the final part of the European Championship.
-Groups are formed by drawing lots by the UEFA committee, using the seeding of the teams.
-Sowing is done on the basis of qualifying round to the World Championship and the previous European Championship.
+The groups are formed by a draw by the UEFA committee using the seeding of the teams.
+Sowing is carried out on the basis qualifying round for the World Championship and for the previous European Championship.

-53 teams will play in Euro 2016 qualification, which is a tournament record.
-They will be divided into groups of five or six teams that will play each other in a match home and away.
-The nine group winners, nine runners-up and the best third-place finisher will advance directly to the finals.
-Eight other third-place winners will decide the fate of the remaining four spots in the play-offs.
+53 teams will play in the Euro 2016 qualification, which is a tournament record.
+They will be divided into groups of five or six teams, which will play each other a home and away match.
+The nine group winners, nine second place winners and the best third place winner will advance directly to the final stage.
+Eight other third place holders will decide the fate of the remaining four spots in the play-offs.

-The participants of the final tournament will be divided into groups of four teams; 6 winners, 6 runners-up and 4 best teams, which became the third.
+Participants in the final tournament will be divided into groups of four teams; six winners, six second-place teams and four best teams who came third.

 Cup

 The main symbol of the European Championship is the Henri Delaunay Cup.
-The original Cup was created in 1960 by Arthu Bertrand and named after the former president of the French Football Federation, Henri Delaunay, who acted as the first general secretary of UEFA since the creation of the union.
-The goblet was a stylized silver amphora with a bas-relief depicting a young man playing ball.
+The original Cup was created in 1960 by Arthus Bertrand and named after the former president of the French Football Federation, Henri Delaunay, who served as UEFA's first general secretary since the creation of the union.
+The cup was a stylized silver amphora with a bas-relief depicting a young man playing ball.

-For the European Championship 2008, a new cup was created.
-Pierre Delaunay, son of Henri Delaunay, was responsible for creating the new prize.
-The weight of the cup is eight kilograms, and its height is 60 centimeters.
+For the 2008 European Championship a new cup was created.
+Pierre Delaunay, the son of Henri Delaunay, was responsible for the creation of the new prize.
+The cup weighs eight kilograms and its height is 60 centimeters.
 It is 18 centimeters taller and two kilograms heavier than the original.

 The trophy is almost identical to the original Henri Delaunay Cup, but there are a number of differences.
-For example, the silver base has undergone changes, becoming larger in order to make the cup more stable.
-The names of the winners of the European Championships, which were previously inscribed on the plinth, are now on the back of the trophy.
-The original was made by Chobillon goldsmith and later bought by Jan Arthus-Bertrand in Paris, while the new goblet was made by Asprey London.
+For example, the silver base has undergone changes, becoming larger to make the cup more stable.
+The names of the European Championship winners, which were previously inscribed on the plinth, are now on the back of the trophy.
+The original was made by Chobillon goldsmith and later bought by Yann Arthus-Bertrand in Paris, and the new cup was made by Asprey London.

-The material was prepared on the basis of information from RIA Novosti and open sources
+The material was prepared based on information from RIA Novosti and open sources

 Coach: Joachim Loew.

 One of the strongest teams in European football.
-The Germans (from 1945 to 1990 - the German national team) won the world championship four times (1954, 1974, 1990 and 2014), became the strongest in Europe three times (1972, 1980, 1996) and won European silver medals the same number of times - in 1976, 1992 and 2008.
-In the final tournaments, they won 23 matches out of 43.
-The German national team only once failed to break into the final stage of the European tournament, missing the 1968 European Championship.
+The Germans (from 1945 to 1990 - the German national team) won the world championship four times (1954, 1974, 1990 and 2014), became the strongest in Europe three times (1972, 1980, 1996) and won silver medals at the European Championship the same number of times - in 1976, 1992 and 2008.
+In the final tournaments they won 23 matches out of 43.
+The German national team only once failed to make it to the final stage of the European tournament, missing the 1968 European Championship.

-At the World Championships, the German national team has never been left out of the playoffs, while the European Championship ended three times for it in the group stage - in 1984 and 2004, the Germans finished third, and in 2000 they took the last place in their quartet.
+At the World Championships, the German national team never found itself left out of the playoffs, while the European Championship ended three times for it in the group stage - in 1984 and 2004, the Germans finished third, and in 2000 they took last place in their quartet.

 Spain